AdaCore/learn/courses/advanced-spark/chapters/test_and_proof.rst

 Proof is superior to test in every aspect.

 This approach is not correct.
-Maybe for the aspects Pre and Post.
+Maybe for the aspects :ada:`Pre` and :ada:`Post`.
 But not in other aspects of verification: non-functional verification (memory footprint, execution time), match with hardware, integration in environment...
 And testing can even be exhaustive sometimes!

 Example #9